-Since 1954, the Tokyo Motor Show has showcased innovative concepts and leading models in the automotive and motorcycle industries.
+Since 1954, the has showcased innovative concepts and leading models in the automotive and motorcycle industries.
 The biennial trade show last held court at the Tokyo Big Sight exhibition center in 2019 and the 2021 event was scheduled for October 20-31.
 Unfortunately, the ongoing global pandemic has forced the Association of Japanese Car Manufacturers (JMA) to cancel the 2021 Tokyo Motor Show.

-At present, the Japanese government is planning to declare the third state of emergency for the Tokyo and Osaka regions.
+At present, the government is planning to declare the third state of emergency for the Tokyo and Osaka regions.
 With the 2019 event drawing 1.3 million visitors, moving forward with the international trade show could put many more people at risk for infection.
 In response, JMA Head Akyo Toyoda swiftly canceled the 2021 Tokyo Motor Show during a virtual press conference.